 - Macallan Scotch Highland 110.4Pf 1989 Vintage: $6,600

 The Speyside region of Scotland is the most prolific Scotch producing region in Scotland and possibly in the world.
 There are many Speyside scotches to choose from when looking for something comparable to Macallan, each with their own strengths and weaknesses.
-Here are a few to look out for.
+Here are a few to look out for:

 Balvenie is distilled in Dufftown, Scotland, and owned by William Grant & Sons.
 In operation since 1892, Balvenie was the first to pioneer cask finishing.
-Cask finishing is the process by which a whisky aged in one type of cask is switched to the second type of cask for its final few months of aging, imbuing a new range of properties and flavors to the whisky.
+Cask finishing is the process by which a whisky aged in one type of cask is switched to the second type of cask for its final few months of aging, imbuing it with a new range of properties and flavors.
 Balvenie has a core line consisting of their 12 year doublewood bottle, 14 year caribbean cask, 17 year doublewood and 21 year portcask.
 I’m particularly fond of the 14 year carribean cask, which is finished in rum barrels.
 The Balvenie line is a great chance to compare the effects of cask aging on a whisky, especially when held up side by side with a Macallan Sherry Cask.

-Also owned by William Grant & Sons, Glenfiddich is the world’s most widely sold single malt scotch whisky.
+Also owned by William Grant & Sons, Glenfiddich is the world’s most widely sold single malt Scotch whisky.
 Available in 12, 15, 18, and 21 year age statements, Glenfiddich is also usually less expensive than Macallan.
 It’s a great first bottle to pick up if you’re looking to get into Scotch but don’t want to break the bank.
 A good representation of a Speyside single malt, without many surprises.

-Cocktails With Macallan
+Cocktails With Macallan Whisky

-While scotch is most often enjoyed on its own, it can be a great addition to a cocktail.
-Scotch cocktails most often call for blended scotches so I recommend adjusting the ratios of classic scotch-tails when using a single malt to prevent obscuring some of the more subtle flavors.
+While Scotch is most often enjoyed on its own, it can be a great addition to a cocktail.
+Scotch cocktails most often call for blended scotches, so I recommend adjusting the ratios of classic scotch-tails when using a single malt to prevent obscuring some of the more subtle flavors.

-My favorite classic scotch cocktail, the Roby Roy is basically just a scotch manhattan.
+My favorite classic scotch cocktail, the Roby Roy, is basically just a scotch manhattan.